-I traveled to Reykjavik and through the south of Iceland in April of 2016 with two good friends.
+I traveled to Reykjavik and through the south of Iceland in April with two good friends.
 We hiked, we swam in hot springs, and we watched as Icelanders spoke out against their government during the Panama Papers protests.
 It was an incredible experience.

 Since then, I've had several people ask me what they should wear while visiting this Nordic country.
 First, travels should know the year is divided into three loose categories based off of tourism and temperature: Low Season (Oct - Apr), Shoulder Season (May & Sep), and High Season (Jun - Aug).
 Here's a graph of the average highs and lows by month:

 I went in between Low and Shoulder Season to avoid high prices and crowed attractions, so the below list is more tailored to those months.
 If you plan on traveling during High Season, just remember you'll still need a decent jacket and some of these essentials.
 Nights can be in the low 40s—plus, the weather is quite unpredictable!